Uist

-Uist is a group of six islands that are part of the Outer Hebridean Archipelago, which is part of the Outer Hebrides of Scotland.
+Uist, or the Uists, is an archipelago off of the west coast of Scotland, which is part of the larger archipelago of the Outer Hebrides.

-North Uist and South Uist (/ˈjuːɪst/ or /ˈuːɪst/; Uibhist /gd/) are two of the islands and are linked by causeways running via the isles of Benbecula and Grimsay.
+North Uist and South Uist (/ˈjuːɪst/ or /ˈuːɪst/; Uibhist /gd/) are two of the islands and are linked by causeways running via the Isle of Benbecula and Grimsay.

-From south to north, the inhabited islands in the island group are Èirisgeigh (Eriskay), Uibhist a Deas (South Uist), Grimsay (South), Beinn nam Faoghla (Benbecula), Eilean Fhlodaigh (Flodaigh), Griomasaigh Grimsay, Seana Bhaile, Uibhist a Tuath (North Uist), Am Baile Sear (Baleshare) and Beàrnaraigh (Berneray).
+From south to north, the inhabited islands in the island group are Èirisgeigh (Eriskay), Uibhist a Deas (South Uist), Grimsay Island (South), Beinn nam Faoghla (Benbecula), Eilean Fhlodaigh (Flodaigh), Griomasaigh Grimsay, Seana Bhaile, Uibhist a Tuath (North Uist), Am Baile Sear (Baleshare) and Beàrnaraigh (Berneray).

 The islands, collectively, have a population of 4,723.